 Similarly, if you are purchasing a property you will be able to recoup some of your costs through savings you’ll make from depreciation.

-So, if you've just bought an investment property late this year be sure to contact us for an estimate or a quote.
+So, if you've just bought an investment property or our buying one soon be sure to contact us for an estimate or a quote.
 You could improve your tax return by thousands.

 A Capital Claims Tax Depreciation team member will be very happy to answer any questions you may have about claiming depreciation on your investment property.
 You can contact Alex during business hours on 1300 922 220 or via email on firstname.lastname@example.org.

 As a property investor, the Australian Tax Office allows you to claim for expenses that you incur whilst owning your investment property.
 By claiming all the eligible tax deductions, it can help reduce the income tax payable.